CyclotronResearchCentre/bidsme/README.md

 permutation on the subjects, for additional layer of anonymisation.

-> NB: The log files with messages and, separately the errors are stored in destination directory in `source/bidscoin/bidsify/log` sub-directory.
+> NB: The log files with messages and, separately the errors are stored in destination directory in `source/bidsme/bidsify/log` sub-directory.

 ### <a name="wf_map"></a>Bidsmap configuration

-Bidsmap is the central piece of BIDScoin.
+Bidsmap is the central piece of BIDSme.
 It tells how to identify any data file, and what modality and bids labels to attribute.